radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 - LDIF files extracted from the export
 - Rebuilt v9 stores

-The v9 stores are larger than the v8 stores.
-Plan for free space of at least three times the current size of the data directory.
-Expand the volume before starting the update if necessary.
+The v9 stores are larger than the v8 stores — roughly twice the size, in measured runs.
+Plan for free space of at least three and a half times the current size of the data directory, and expand the volume before starting the update if necessary.

+For example, in a measured 10-million-entry update, 7.5 GB of v8 stores produced a 4.3 GB export and 14.3 GB of v9 stores, for a peak usage of about 26 GB — roughly three and a half times the original.

 ```
 kubectl exec -n self-managed fid-0 -- sh -c \